King Charles III takes day off after busy coronation weekend

 Not everyone was thrilled about the new monarch.
 Criticism has been lobbed at the government for funding an event with estimates surpassing 100 million pounds ($126 million) and no publicly provided price tag yet.
 It comes as regular Britons struggle to pay bills during high inflation and heating costs.

-Policing of the hundreds of thousands of people who lined the streets of the procession continued to come under fire Monday from protesters swept up in what they called a heavy-handed effort to suppress dissent.
+Police were criticized for the arrests of 64 people — including many demonstrators who said they were unfairly swept up by heavy handed tactics under a new policy of low-tolerance for protesters.

-Graham Smith, the leader of the anti-monarchy group Republic, who was arrested Saturday and held 16 hours, said police acting on behalf of politicians used a “flimsy pretext” to stop him from peacefully protesting.
+Metropolitan Police had defended the arrests as necessary to prevent disrupting the event and keeping hundreds of thousands of people safe but said Monday it regretted arresting six members of an anti-monarchy republican group, and that no charges would be brought.

-“The whole thing was a deliberate attempt to disrupt and diminish our protest,” he told BBC Radio 4.
+Graham Smith, the leader of the group Republic who was arrested and held 16 hours Saturday, said officers used a “flimsy pretext” to suppress dissent and he would consider taking legal action.

-Prime Minister Rishi Sunak supported London’s Metropolitan Police, saying they acted independently during the arrests of 64 demonstrators and not based on the demands of politicians.
+Prime Minister Rishi Sunak had defended the force and said police acted independently, pushing back on Smith’s suggestion that the aggressive tactics were politically motivated.

-“I’m grateful to the police and everyone who played a part in ensuring that this weekend has gone so well, so successfully and so safely,” Sunak said after serving lamb casserole and wine while volunteering at a community center in Rickmansworth, a commuter town about 30 miles (50 kilometers) north-west of London.
+Sunak spoke to reporters after serving lamb casserole and wine while volunteering at a community center in Rickmansworth, a commuter town about 30 miles (50 kilometers) north-west of London.

 Sunak hosted a “Big Lunch” the day before at 10 Downing St., serving U.S. first lady Jill Biden, and he sat behind the king at Sunday’s concert of eclectic acts.